Introduction and Motivation for Project

 Some notes about some of the specific parts:

 - The Combined WiFi Dongle and USB Hub has two USB ports, allowing me to connect a keyboard and optionally a mouse when setting up the Pi Zero for the first time.
 The Pi Zero has only one mini USB port available, so this dongle is a worthwhile investment for the most Pi Zero projects.
+Edit August 2017: The new Pi Zero model (Pi Zero W) has added WiFi support.
+This costs slightly more than the standard Pi Zero, but removes the need for a WiFi dongle.

 - I chose the Raspberry Pi NoIR Camera rather than the standard model as the NoIR can work in low light conditions (you'll add need to add infrared lighting for this camera to perform well at night time).
 Edit March 2017: It's important to add that here the standard Raspberry Pi Camera provides better picture quality, so you'll need to think about your use case before buying.